– FEBRUARY 2022 –

 – JUNE 2020 –

-ADVANCED 1 RAD PUPIL, KATY ROY, HAS BEEN OFFERED A PLACE TO STUDY AT TRING PARK SCHOOL FOR THE PERFORMING ARTS!
+ADVANCED 1 RAD PUPIL, KATY ROY, HAS BEEN OFFERED A PLACE AT TRING PARK SCHOOL FOR THE PERFORMING ARTS!

 It is with huge excitement and mountains of pride that we can announce Katy Roy has been offered a place to begin her pre-professional vocational dance training at the prestigious Tring Park School for the Performing Arts.